cannoli-cat/CannoliShop/README.md

          4. Third line can be any valid minecraft material or MythicItem.

 # Admin Shops:
 ### An admin shop allows for all items within the shop to be purchased *infinitely*, the buyer will still be charged accordingly, however no payment will be placed in the chest.
-Think of it like purchasing x item fron the server.
+Think of it like purchasing *x* item from the server.

 ## How to create an admin shop:
 1. Enter admin mode via the command displayed below.